swethamurthy25/My-LeetCode/TWO SUM & THREE SUM Related questions/EASY - 1. Two Sum.md

 Input : nums = [2,7,11,15]
 Output: target = 9

+#### Understanding of the question:

+1. We are given with input array and the target value
+2. We need to check which two elements of the array sum up equal to the target value.
+3. Once those two elements are found, we need to return their "indices" as output, not the numbers.
+4. The output should be returned in the form of a list/array.
+5. We are not allowed to use the same element twice.

-Approach1: Brute Force Method
+#### Approach1: Brute Force Method

 1. Run two loops and check for every combination in the given array.
 2. Fix the outer loop at a specific index and move the inner loop to get all the possible pairs.
 3. If nums[outerLoopIndex] + nums[innerLoopIndex] is equal to target, return {outerLoopIndex, innerLoopIndex}  as result.
-Else continue iteration to check for the next pair.
+4. Else continue iteration to check for the next pair.
-4. Repeat the above steps until you find a combination that adds up to the given target.
+5. Repeat the above steps until you find a combination that adds up to the given target.

 ```python
 Class Solution: